How many have heard of Martin Luther?

 Paul quotes only the first lines; he does not include in full the second clause of the parallel thought as seen in Psalm 32: “Blessed is the man against whom the LORD counts no iniquity, and in whose spirit there is no deceit.”
 We can all see that the parallel structure contains a single, whole idea.
 Parallelism is a primary feature of Hebrew biblical writings.
 The last part of the second verse completes the whole thought.

-Paul is not writing about some merely forensic forgiveness.
-When God forgives sin, that sin is completely removed.
+Paul is not writing about a new, merely forensic forgiveness.
+When God forgives sin, that sin is removed completely.
 Paul is not speaking of any divine declaration that would disagree with reality.
 In Psalm 32 there is no deception, no deceit or twistedness in the person whose sin has been forgiven.

 This is why Revelation 22:11 says, when the judgment has been completed, “He who is unjust, let him be unjust still; he who is filthy, let him be filthy still; he who is righteous, let him be righteous still; he who is holy, let him be holy still.”
 This is because an unforgiven person is still unforgiven and has not been cleansed from unrighteousness, and a forgiven person is actually forgiven and has received cleansing from all unrighteousness.